payabli/examples/boarding/README.md

 5. `clearable?: boolean` - Whether the input field should have a clear button.
 6. `password?: boolean` - Whether the input field should have a visibility toggle.
 7. `mask?: string` - A mask to apply to the input field (phone number, SSN).
+8. `numeric?: boolean` - Whether the input field should only accept numbers.
+9. `includeMaskedChars?: boolean` - Whether to include the mask characters in the value.
+10. `maxLength?: number` - The maximum length of the input field.

 Select fields accept the following props:

 1. `iconleft?: ReactNode` - An icon to display on the left side of the select field.
 2. `options: { value: string; label: string }[]` - An array of options for the select field.
+3. `option: { type: 'label'; label: string }` - An option to create a non-value separator, i.e. "North America".

 Switch fields accept the following props:
 1. `onlabel?: string` - The label for the switch when it is on.
 2. `offlabel?: string` - The label for the switch when it is off.

-Country Picker fields accept the following props:
+Country picker fields accept the following props:
 1. `whitelist?: string[]` - An array of country codes to whitelist.
 2. `blacklist?: string[]` - An array of country codes to blacklist.
 3. `priorityOptions?: string[]` - An array of country codes to prioritize.
 4. `flag?: boolean` - Whether to display the country flag.
 5. `flagsvg?: boolean` - Whether to display the country flag as an SVG.

-Region Picker fields accept the following props:
+Region picker fields accept the following props:
 1. `countryCode: string` - The country code to display regions for, usually bound to a country picker.

+A combined country and region picker field is available and recommended for use in tandem as opposed to manual state management.
+It accepts the same props as the country picker and region picker fields, prefixed by either `country` or `region` in camel case, i.e. `countryName` or `regionTooltip`.

 ### Dynamic Sections